jup-ag/rfq-webhook-toolkit/README.md

 The following list of tokens will always be included in the request:

 - TBD (the list will be published once ready)

+## Technical integration

+To facilitate the integration, in this repository you will find a sample server that implements the webhook API.
+The server is written in Rust and can be found in the [`server-example`](./server-example/) directory.

+In addition, we provide a set of test suites to verify the implementation of the webhook.
+The tests, and their instructions, can be found in the [`tests`](./tests/) directory.

 ## Future considerations/plans